Vilyan01/poker-parser/README.md

 // hand.Definition.HandIdentifier == "straight_flush";
 ```

 Once a hand is created, it can then be compared to other hands by calling the `CompareHands` method and passing in two hands.
-This will return a `ComparisonResult` enum with a value of either `Better`, `Same`, or `Worse` with regards to how the first hand passed in compares to the second hand.
+The return value of this method is the better of the two hands, or null in the case that both hands are equal.

 ```
 Hand firstHand = ... // two pair
 Hand secondHand = ... // three of a kind

-ComparisonResult result = client.CompareHands(firstHand, secondHand);
+Hand better = client.CompareHands(firstHand, secondHand);
-// result == ComparisonResult.Worse
+// better.Definition.HandIdentifier == "three_of_a_kind"
 ```